SpaceX handed loss in challenge over Air Force contract

 SpaceX that month opted to continue the lawsuit against the Air Force over the Starship bid, saying “substantial harm to SpaceX remains.”

-Musk is also CEO of electric vehicle maker Tesla Inc TSLA.O.
-Blue Origin's Bezos is CEO of Amazon.com Inc AMZN.O.

-Reporting by Joey Roulette in Washington Editing by Greg Mitchell and Matthew Lewis
+Reporting by Joey Roulette in Washington Editing by Greg Mitchell, Matthew Lewis and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.